 The exam is scheduled for a single two hour block.
-In general, the first half of the oral exam focuses on coursework, and the written exams, and the second half on the professional paper or thesis.
-The oral exams often start by following up on the written exams.
-Any committee member may pose additional questions about the written exams, whether or not he or she issued one of the questions.
+In general, the first half of the oral exam focuses on follow-up questions about the written exams, and the second half on the defense of the thesis.
+Any committee member may pose questions about the written exams, whether or not they issued one of the questions.
+The thesis defense portion gives the committee an opportunity to offer constructive feedback on the student's thesis draft, and the student has the opportunity to respond and address how they will improve their draft before its final submission.